 How to Bake a Potato on the Grill

-For the best baked potatoes on a grill, I recommend wrapping the potatoes in a layer of heavy duty foil (my preference for foil, I don’t even buy regular foil anymore!)
-This will help the insides of the potatoes to cook properly, without overly cooking/browning the skin.
+For the best baked potatoes on a grill, I recommend wrapping the potatoes in a layer of heavy-duty foil, like you would when making potato foil packets.
+This will help the potatoes cook through properly, without overcooking or burning the skin.

-How to grill baked potatoes: Prepare the potatoes in the same way as the oven method.
+To grill baked potatoes, prepare the potatoes in the same way as the oven method.
 Then wrap them in foil and grill over indirect heat.
 Finish them up with a few minutes over direct heat to crisp up the skin.
-Here’s how we do it!
+Here’s how to do it:

-- Grill potatoes.
-Place wrapped potatoes on the indirect side of the grill, close the lid, and cook for about 55 minutes (depending on potato size and shape, and overall grill temperature).
-Flip potatoes over after the first 30 minutes, and then rotate potatoes so the ones that were farthest from the direct heat are now closer.
+- Grill the potatoes.
+Place your wrapped potatoes on the indirect side of the grill.
+Close the lid, and cook for about 55 minutes (depending on potato size and shape, and overall grill temperature).
+After the first 30 minutes on the grill, flip the potatoes over and move them around, so the ones that were farthest from the direct heat are now closer.

-- Remove foil and grill.
+- Remove foil.
 Once the potatoes are tender (if there is no resistance when poked with a fork), remove the foil from the potatoes using grilling gloves, good oven mitts, and/or tongs.
-Take care to not burn yourself – the potatoes will be HOT!
-Then place the unwrapped potatoes on the side of the grill with direct heat and cook them another 1 to 2 minutes per side, about 3 to 4 minutes total.
+Take care not to burn yourself.
+The potatoes and foil will be HOT!

 - When cooking multiple potatoes at once, look for ones with uniform shapes and sizes.
 They will cook more evenly and get done at the same time.